manthonyball/grocery-receipt-robot/README.md

 The 2nd step is pending.
 The 3rd step is on.

+## The 2rd step - data entry using Selenium
 This repository is to automate the repetitive data entry action of the grocey feedback form using Selenium.
 Here, the adopted framework is Dot Not 8 with OpenQA.